Unique Things to Do in Paris

-With so many gorgeous things to do in Paris, it’s no wonder that the French capital is on the top of so many people’s bucket list.
+With so many gorgeous things to do in Paris, it’s no wonder that the French capital is on the top of so many people’s bucket lists.
 Some of the must-do unique experiences in Paris include photographing the Eiffel Tower, exploring the Louvre, admiring the stunning Notre Dame, and seeing the world-famous cabaret at the Moulin Rouge, but there’s much more!

 If you’re planning a trip to Paris or even just dreaming about a trip, then this list of the 50 best things to do in Paris is going to provide you with some great inspiration.
-In this comprehensive Paris list, we don’t just list the top things to do in Paris, but also some of the more unique things to do in Paris.
+In this comprehensive list, we don’t just list the top things to do in Paris, but also some of the more unique things to do in Paris.

-50 Top Things to Do in Paris
+Top 50 Things to Do in Paris

 1- Watch the Sunrise on the Seine

 For the early rises, head down to the Seine just before dawn and be rewarded with a spectacular sunrise over the city of Paris.
 One of the best spots to watch the sunrise over the Seine is from the gorgeous Pont Alexandre III, where you’ll have a great view of the Eiffel Tower.

 2- Admire the Exterior of Beautiful Notre Dame

 Notre Dame Cathedral is and will always be the beating heart of Paris.
 Despite the devastating fire in April 2019, which destroyed part of the cathedral, a visit to Notre Dame is still one of the most iconic places in Paris for tourists to visit.

 While you won’t be able to explore inside this gorgeous cathedral, you can still get reasonably close and admire her beauty from the outside.
 Our Lady of Paris is still watching over Paris and the Parisians from the rose window of the west facade.